wp-plugins/wp-widget-master/readme.txt

 The Widget Master plugin lets visitors to choose what widgets/blocks he want or wont to see on your pages.
 Visitor can hide widgets per PHP session.

+= Does the Widget Master compatible with any wordpress theme? =
+1. Currently the plugin can work only on widgets which have title.
+When the widget will be closed by user the title will be shown with the icon/text of "open".
+If the widget hasn't title the open/close icon/text will not be appear to the widget.
+2. We tried to compute all normal widgets structures(html) that can be in the theme.
+We have tested the plugin on a lot of themes and it works great.
+But sometimes by some developers widgets structure can be bad way modified, then the plugin will add some tags to the widget structure.
+That can affect the widget design, even we have chosen inline HTML tags such as <span>.

 == Screenshots ==